 Health Benefits of Zucchini

-Zucchini is rich in B-complex vitamins, folate, B6, B1, B2, B3, and choline, as well as minerals like zinc and magnesium, which are all valuable in ensuring healthy blood sugar regulation — a definite advantage for diabetics.
-It also contains essential minerals such as iron, manganese, and phosphorus.
+Zucchini is also a wonderful source of potassium, a heart-friendly nutrient that may help moderate your blood pressure levels and counter the effects of excess sodium.14 It's also rich in B-complex vitamins, folate, B6, B12 and B2.
+Zucchini has minerals like zinc and magnesium, both of which are valuable in ensuring healthy blood sugar regulation — a definite advantage for diabetics.15 It also contains essential minerals such as iron and phosphorus.16

 Zucchini Nutrition Facts

-Serving Size: 3.5 ounces (100 grams), with skin, raw
+Serving Size: 3.5 ounces (100 grams), with skin, raw19

 Studies on Zucchini